comeoneileen/pxt-microbit/docs/projects/soil-moisture/connect.md

 When the dashboard receives a message from a @boardname@, it finds a pixel to use for that board (and remembers it).
 The number sent in the messages from the board are used to set the brightness of the LED.

-When a message hasn't been received by the dashboard for awhile, it's pixel will start to blink.
+When a message hasn't been received by the dashboard for awhile, its pixel will start to blink.
 Then, after some time, it will simply turn off.

 ```package
 radio